Klus3kk/Aniimal-Programming-Language/docs/index.rst

 =====================================

 **Animal** is a programming language that uses animal sounds and behaviors as programming constructs.
-It brings a playful and intuitive approach to programming while maintaining powerful capabilities.

 .. image:: https://img.shields.io/badge/version-1.1.0-blue
    :alt: Version 1.1.0